Publication | BRG Financial Services alert

 This decision should create opportunities for other Chinese banks to acquire regional banks in order to establish themselves in the United States.
 This also opens the door for Chinese banks and their holding companies that are subject to the Bank Holding Act to be granted bank holding status in the United States.

-To learn more about the implications of the FRB’s decision, please contact Walter J. Mix, III.
-Mr. Mix heads the financial services practice at Berkeley Research Group.
+To learn more about the implications of the FRB’s decision, please contact Walter J. Mix III.
+Mr. Mix heads the financial services practice at BRG.
 He is a former commissioner of the California Department of Financial Institutions, where he oversaw foreign banks moving into the United States.
 He previously served as a banking executive at Union Bank of California.